JonathanVarild/FlappyStorm-Game/README.md

 * Button 4: Jump / Restart
 * Button 3: Go left / Go to main menu
 * Button 2: Go right / Go to main menu

+## Credits:
+This project includes small amounts of code written by other developers.
+See credits.md for more information!